 On the morning we left, it was snowing hard by 6 AM.
 We held our breath as they de-iced the plane, thankful we’d booked an early flight.
 By the end of the day, MSP had nine new inches of snow, and we were gloating in a wine bar.

-Our plan included a two-day stopover in Seattle.
+Employee Benefit plan included a two-day stopover in Seattle.
 We hit all the required stops: Space Needle, fish market, the waterfront and every oyster bar we could find.
 We had uncharacteristically sunny weather and really enjoyed our stay.

 On to Hawaii.
 We visited Kona, Hilo, Kilauea and Maun Kea wrapping up on the dry side of the big island.